sunnyyy/SoftwareDevVocab/AWS/Compute/EC2.md

 ## Quick facts
 - provides resizable compute capacity in the cloud
-- reduces time to obtain/boot new servers (vs. historically, physcial servers)
+- reduces time to obtain / boot new servers (vs. historically, physcial servers)
 - quickly scale capacity ↕
 - charges you only for the capacity you use
 - failure-resilient